prorevizor/noc/docs/en/docs/reference/concepts/network-segment/index.md

 ```

-Technically, we'd merged *Segment1* and *Segment2* building larger
+Technically, we'd merged _Segment1_ and _Segment2_ building larger
 segment.
-We can simple move *MO21*, *MO22* and *MO23* to *Segment1*
+We can simple move _MO21_, _MO22_ and _MO23_ to _Segment1_
-and eliminate *Segment2*.
+and eliminate _Segment2_.
 But sometimes is necessary to leave
-*Segment1* and *Segment2* separation (lots of printed documentation,
+_Segment1_ and _Segment2_ separation (lots of printed documentation,
 maintenance service's habbits, reporting and direct links).
 NOC allows
-to declare *Segment1* and *Segment2* as the *Sibling Segments*.
+to declare _Segment1_ and _Segment2_ as the _Sibling Segments_.
-*Sibling Segments* considered as single segment in hierarchy,
+_Sibling Segments_ considered as single segment in hierarchy,
-processed as one in *Uplinks* calculations and shown as a single
+processed as one in _Uplinks_ calculations and shown as a single
 map, though remaining two separate segments in database and reporting.

 ## VLAN Domains

-*Network Segments* are closely tied with *VLAN* concept.
+_Network Segments_ are closely tied with _VLAN_ concept.
 VLANs are
 not obliged to be network-wise, so VLAN 100 in one part of network
-may not be same VLAN 100 from other part so VLAN space may be *overlapped*.
+may not be same VLAN 100 from other part so VLAN space may be _overlapped_.
-Unlike IPv4/IPv6 address space, which uses *VRF* to deal with address
+Unlike IPv4/IPv6 address space, which uses _VRF_ to deal with address
 space overlaps, 802.1 set of standards do not introduce global
-distingueisher for VLAN space.
-So NOC uses concept of *VLAN Domain*.
+distinguisher for VLAN space.
+So NOC uses concept of _VLAN Domain_.
-*VLAN Domain*, shortly, is an area with unique VLAN space.
+_VLAN Domain_, shortly, is an area with unique VLAN space.
 So VLAN 100 from different domains is not same VLAN 100, while
-VLAN 100 on differen *Managed Objects* from same VLAN domain may
+VLAN 100 on differen _Managed Objects_ from same VLAN domain may
 be considered same VLAN 100

-For clearance and ease of maintenance NOC considers *VLAN Domain*
+For clearance and ease of maintenance NOC considers _VLAN Domain_
 as a part of segment hierarchy.
-NOC uses *VLAN border* mark on segment
+NOC uses _VLAN border_ mark on segment
-to split segments tree to *VLAN Domain*. *VLAN Domain* covers
+to split segments tree to _VLAN Domain_. _VLAN Domain_ covers
-*VLAN border* segment and all its descendants until next VLAN border.
+_VLAN border_ segment and all its descendants until next VLAN border.

 Consider example: